facebook/hhvm/README.md

 ## Running

-You can run standalone programs just by passing them to hhvm: `hhvm example.hack`.
+You can run standalone programs just bypassing them to hhvm: `hhvm example.hack`.

 If you want to host a website:
 * Install your favorite webserver.
-[Proxygen](https://docs.hhvm.com/hhvm/basic-usage/proxygen) is built into HHVM, fast and easy to deploy.
+[Proxygen](https://docs.hhvm.com/hhvm/basic-usage/proxygen) is built into HHVM, fast, and easy to deploy.
 * Install our [package](https://docs.hhvm.com/hhvm/installation/introduction#prebuilt-packages)
 * Start your webserver
 * Run `sudo /etc/init.d/hhvm start`